TheUsefulLists/UsefulMods/bugfixes/bugfixes_old.md

-# Bugfixing Mods
+# Bug Fixing Mods

-A list of bugfixing mods for 1.8.x and below
+A list of bug fixing mods for Legacy Fabric / Forge 1.8.x and below.

 Any suggestions/complaints?